Augustus31/cse15l-lab-reports/lab4.md

 <br>

-Here, I did `git add ListExamples.java`, `git commit -m "Bug Fixes"` (after failing once by forgetting to put a message), and finally `git push origin main`.
+Here, I did `git add ListExamples.java`, `git commit -m "Bug fix"` (after failing once by forgetting to put a message), and finally `git push origin main`.
 This successfully committed and pushed the changes to Github.